syahmi001/WebAPIScrapping/README.md

 Then, the app is available at `http://localhost:5000`.

+(Note: Don't forget to include `.env` file to be copied into your container!)

 ### Deployment

 The app is deployed in `heroku`.
 To access it, you can click the link below: